 In 1969, Theta Chi fraternity was founded on campus and for many years was the only Greek letter chapter at the University.
 In 1986, a small group of students started the process to build a larger greek community.
 Since that time Fraternity and Sorority Life has grown to include 250 plus students that make up 13 nationally recognized Greek organizations.

 Greek involvement provides a unique opportunity for students to have a balanced college life with a focus on academic excellence, brotherhood/sisterhood, community service and responsible social interaction.
-Fraternity and Sorority Life allows students to make lasting friendship with individuals with similar ideals and purposes.
+Fraternity and Sorority Life allows students to make lasting friendship with individuals that share similar ideals and purposes.

-To learn more about the Greek Organizations at University of Michigan-Flint, see Greek Chapters or contact Sara Frees, Director of Fraternity and Sorority Life.
+To learn more about the Greek Organizations at University of Michigan-Flint, see the Greek Chapters or contact us.